Sydney's Inner City Is Now Home to Craft Rum Distillery and Bar Brix

 AMENDMENT: AUGUST 22, 2018 — This article previously stated that Brix was the first inner city rum distillery to open in 200 years.
 This wasn't quite right, and we've amended this article to reflect Sydney's boozy history with the sugar cane spirit.

-Brix Distillers will open at 3pm on Tuesday, August 21, at 352 Bourke Street, Surry Hills.
+Brix Distillers is now open at 352 Bourke Street, Surry Hills.
 Its regular opening hours at 12pm–midnight Monday–Saturday, and 12pm–10pm Sunday.